Carlshütte

 How long should I spend visiting?

-A visit to Carlshütte typically takes a couple of hours, allowing you to explore the site and its surroundings thoroughly.
+A visit to Carlshütte typically requires a few hours to fully appreciate the site and its historical context.

 Is photography allowed?